Kidney Stones (cont.)

 Rather than having to undergo treatment, it is best to avoid kidney stones in the first place when possible.
 It can be especially helpful to drink more water, since low fluid intake and dehydration are major risk factors for kidney stone formation.

-Depending on the cause of the kidney stones and an individual's medical history, dietary changes or medications are sometimes recommended to decrease the likelihood of developing further kidney stones.
+Depending on the cause of the kidney stones and an individual's medical history, changes in the diet or medications are sometimes recommended to decrease the likelihood of developing further kidney stones.
 If one has passed a stone, it can be particularly helpful to have it analyzed in a laboratory to determine the precise type of stone so specific prevention measures can be considered.

 People who have a tendency to form calcium oxalate kidney stones may be advised to limit their consumption of foods high in oxalate, such as spinach, rhubarb, Swiss chard, beets, wheat germ, and peanuts.
 Also drinking lemon juice or lemonade may be helpful in preventing kidney stones.